 We have just installed a Laird Sentrius RG1xx and have a wind meter on test in Roslin.
-Its data feed can be seen here on MyDevices. wm868v1 Data Feed MyDevices.com data visualisation.
+Its data feed can be seen here. wm868v1 Data Feed MyDevices.com data visualisation.
 You should see Wind speed and direction charts on clicking the link.
-Using Swagger on TTN How we can use TheThingsNetwork(TTN) to develop our […]Read more "Testing a wm868v1"
+Using Swagger on TTN How we can use TheThingsNetwork(TTN) to develop our sensors and […]Read more "Testing a wm868v1"

 We have made several updates to the component layout, adding a second set of pins on the opposite side to the 40 pin connector.
 This distance is an integer alignment of 2.54mm pitch, making it easy to use for extended prototyping.
 The entry power routing has been revamped with options for solder bridging the 3v3 […]Read more "cAno2.1"